Dogs, Reactions, and Robots: What We Actually Want from a Reactive Dog

 Would this magically make you better at math?
 Nope.
 You’d just learn to dread it even more.
 And the next time, you’d avoid math completely or panic even faster when its time to do homework.
 You might even begin to be scared of your dad, outside of the homework situation as he would be associated with all those feelings of panic and stress.

-Instead, we use desensitization and counter-conditioning—big words that basically mean changing their emotional response.
+Instead, we use desensitization and counter-conditioning: big words that basically mean changing their emotional response to the trigger before they hit panic.

 Over time, he gradually introduced more challenging problems at a pace where you felt encouraged, not overwhelmed.